pantheon-systems/documentation/source/docs/articles/wordpress/launch-check-wp-performance-and-configuration-analysis.md

 To use WP Launch Check from the command line, run ```wp launchcheck <subcommand>``` command.

 For more information about WP-CLI, visit their [github page](https://github.com/wp-cli/wp-cli).
+For more information on WordPress Launch Check, go to the [Github repo](https://github.com/pantheon-systems/wp_launch_check/).

 ##What Does Launch Check Evaluate?